tobloef/PolyChat-Frontend/README.md

 I'm already fairly familiar with Node.js and I'm mainly including it as a basis for comparison.
 I haven't used Go or Elixir before this project, so I'm also using this an opportunity to learn the basics of these languages.

 ## PolyChat Frontend
-This repository is the frontend for PolyChat.
+This repository contains the frontend for PolyChat.
 It's just a minimal web page with a text field for writing chat messages, a view of all the sent chat messages and a dropdown menu to change which backend to use.